 Looking ahead

-More details about the Klarna IPO will likely be available in the coming months, particularly if the company moves forward with its plans by filing with the SEC.
+More details about the Klarna IPO will likely be available in the coming weeks as we still don’t know how many shares will be offered, or the price range of the IPO.

 Check back here or take a look at Forge’s upcoming IPO calendar to stay in the loop about the Klarna IPO and other pending public offerings.